Monday, 2 March 2020

 (1) Throughout history, some Jews have accepted Christ as Saviour, just as some Gentiles have done.

 (2) In the Sermon on the Mount Jesus teaches us to be radical in how we love people (Matt 5:43-47).
-We are to love everyone.
-Even when people do bad things, there is no place for Christians treating them badly in return.
+We are to love everyone, and that will include Jews.

-(3) At the most fundamental level, all human beings are guilty of the crucifixion, not Jews alone.
+(3) At the most basic level, all human beings are guilty of the crucifixion, not Jews alone.
 It was the sins of all people that drove Jesus to the cross.

 (4) It is true that Jesus came first and foremost to the Jewish people (Matt 15:24).
 So there is a sense in which Jews in the first century were guilty of the crucifixion in a way that Gentiles were not (Matt 27:25; 1 Thess 2:14-15).
 However, it is not clear that today rejection of Christ is any worse from a Jew than from a Gentile.